ox-ai/oxdb-lite/README.md

 oxdb.server --apikey "your-api-key" --host --port 8008
 ```

-- you can use python client binding high level interface code which is same as core db access, refere [client.log](./docs/client.log.md)
+- you can use python client binding high level interface code which is same as core db access, refere [test.client](test.client.ipynb) and [client.log](./docs/client.log.md)
 - java script api coming soon u can directly acces using api
 - for more detials refer [server.log.md](./docs/server.log.md)
 - if path not correctly assigned due to sudo or admin access use below cmd